 Note the following:

 - The possibility to close a topic subscription is only available for the AMQP protocol.
-This function is not available for MQTT.

 - Only authorized users will be allowed to close a topic subscription using the Management Console as explained below.
 Find out about how permissions are enabled for a user from this link.